Speaker Series | Jennifer Ramme (Graz) | Intersectional Critique

 Abstract:

 Understanding the intersectionality as a critical analytical framework for analyzing power relations means to be sensitive to the specific historical context and social fabric.
 The workings of systems of oppression, dimensions of power and intersectional categories of analysis identified in one context cannot simply be transferred to another without reflection.
 In order to ensure analytical precision, it is therefore crucial to pay attention to the inequality relations at work in the respective context, the corresponding mechanisms of differentiation and also blank spots.
-While centering the category of gender, I discuss the field of research and possible intersectional dimensions of analysis of social movements and alternative music cultures in Polen.
+While centering the category of gender, I discuss the field of research and possible intersectional dimensions of analysis of social movements and alternative music cultures in Poland.
 In doing so, I ask to what extent the (post-)state socialist context matters for how intersectional dimensions are expressed both within the framework of (dissident) movements and cultures, and in research about them.
 The talk will draw on preliminary findings from the MSCA project "Rebellious Youth Movements, Alternative Music Cultures and Intersectional Critique in (Post)-State Socialist Poland (1977–1995)" and its theoretical outline.

 Bio: